 Mile 91’s Royana Restaurant – making development sustainable

-West Africa’s recent Ebola epidemic killed over 2,000 people and has impacted hugely on economy and society.
+West Africa’s Ebola epidemic killed over 2,000 people and impacted hugely on the economy and society.
 Sierra Leone has been one of the hardest hit countries.
-Despite this challenge, the Masallay team has recently established the Royana Restaurant business project.
+Despite this challenge, the Masallay team established the Royana Restaurant business project.
 A small restaurant in the heart of Mile 91, Royana will provide steady funding to support the orphanage’s work.
 Profits will be used to train young people in vocational skills in order to enhance their livelihoods.

 This will ease their reliance on external funding, making Masallay Academy more sustainable and self-sufficient.
 The team is determined to become the largest-serving restaurant in the Mile 91 community, building local skills by creating a range of paid and voluntary jobs.